Deploying Redis

 Accessing authenticated Redis

-Use the password in your application connection strings:
+Use the password in your application connection strings with the full service name:

 import redis